 The Japanese government is considering making April 30 and May 1 extra national holidays which would make Golden Week 2019 a consecutive ten-day holiday period.
 The days would mark the expected abdication of the Emperor and the subsequent succession.
 Golden Week normally consists of two separate periods of three and four days but these two extra days would join them together.

 The peak travel times of Golden Week are usually easy to predict.
-The busiest days are May 3 (people leaving major cities) and May 5 and 6 (people returning home).
+The busiest days are May 3 (Japanese people leaving major cities) and May 5 and 6 (people returning home).
 Golden Week 2019 is at the moment harder to anticipate because of its irregularity though travel activity is likely to peak at the start and at the end of the proposed ten-day period.

 Golden Week travel tips